 Need to request services from a designer?
 Well there’s a right way and a wrong way to do so.
 That is if you actually want them to want to work with you.
 This is not some elitist attitude.
 How you present yourself or your buisness matters.

-Ideally the following information will provide a good point of reference for the next time you may require some creative services.
+Ideally the following information will provide some tips for the next time you may require creative services.

 Your Initial Inquiry – DON’T Ask How Much It Will Cost (cuz we don’t know till we get more info!)

 Imagine calling a mechanic (yes I use the mechanic analogy often) and saying “hey, I need you to fix my car.
 How much will it cost?”

 At that moment he has no idea of the kind of car you have or the symptoms that may be ailing your vehicle.
 And you want to know how much it will cost to fix-it without him having an opportunity to look under the hood first?
 Well blindly requesting creative services is much the same.
 We require more info!

 Like mechanics, designers may have baseline pricing for certain services.
 However, the truth is, each project is different and requires an individual assessment prior to providing any pricing details.
 Again the mechanic reference… he may have set prices for say brakes.
 But there may be other issues that need to be addressed.
 So he cannot give you a estimate till he knows what that may be.